paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 A practical interaction design (IxD) framework to consider where a design problem lives, and what design level addresses it.
 Friction is one lens – but Big and Small Design also encompass opportunities and the conditions that support people in reaching their goals.

-[Docsify-This](https://docsify-this.net?hide-banner=true ':target=_blank') ↗ is the example here, but the questions this framework asks apply to any tool, platform, or learning environment.
+[Docsify-This](https://docsify-this.net?hide-banner=true ':target=_blank') ↗ is the example here, but the questions this framework asks apply to almost any tool, platform, or learning environment.

 ### Big Design